dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week6_AIEthics/Artifacts/README.md

 The [Journal of Experimental Social Psychology](DoingGood_vs_AvoidingBad.pdf) explores why actors choose to be ethical.
 They frame the conversation in terms of prosociality.

 They propose hypothesis:

     - Desire to reach equality everywhere
     - Giving with desire of reciprocity; eg. tip the bartender for better drinks
     - Gaining utility by doing right; eg. makes you feel positive
     - It is easier to be moral and avoid the consequences

 These are framed as positions within the 2x2 matrix:

     - TOG frame: Give – Do Good
     - TOG frame: Give – Avoid Bad
     - TOG frame: Equalize – Do Good
     - TOG frame: Equalize – Avoid Bad

 ## Ethical Issues of AI in Medicine

 The [California Western Law Review](EthicalIssues_AI_Medicine.pdf) explores practical applications of AI such as deep learning on image diagnostics.

-### What is the content outline?
+### What is the content outline

     - Reliability of prediction
         - Requires big data
         - Challenges with overfitting
         - Missing data points cause incorrect guesses

     - Lack of transparency and evidence
         - Hidden layers of DNN are black box